nforgeio/neonKUBE/Images/elasticsearch/README.md

 This image hosts [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html) which is typically deployed to a neonCLUSTER for holding the cluster node/container logs and metrics.
 This database combined with Kibana form a powerful tool for cluster operators and developers.

-The Elastic **X-PACK plugins** are also installed but are disabled by default.
-Derived images may enable these as necessary.

 # Configuration

 You need to specify the following environment variables when running the container (these are referenced by the **elasticsearch.yml** configuration file):